nickassafkirk/Cartel-Coffee/README.md

 ## Testing

-The current deployed version of this project has been thoroughly tested to ensure a great user experience on most common device types and to ensure cross-browser compatibility to ensure easy of use for as many users as possible.
+The current deployed version of this project has been thoroughly tested to ensure a great user experience on most common device types.
+Testing has also confirmed compatibility with all common browsers to accommodate a great user experience and predictable functionality for easy as many users as possible.

+The responsive functionality of the site has been tested to work on most common devices with a 320px screen-width and larger.

-The full testing can be found in [the sepparate testing.md file](testing.md)
+The full testing can be found in [the separate testing.md file](testing.md)

 ---